Skip to main content

 Investigate District Learning Practices

 Designing accessible learning experiences using technology requires multi-tiered systems of support.
 Discover how to enhance your MTSS using inclusive technology.
-Visit our series: Building a Foundation for Inclusive Technology Systems.
+You can also read more about MTSS and AT in this 2024 concept paper released by the State Leaders of Assistive Technology in Education (SLATE) as well as visit our series: Building a Foundation for Inclusive Technology Systems.

 Grab your team and get started with the CITES Self-Assessment: Learning Practices